The Customer.io MCP Server

 The Privacy & Data Settings page showing the Customer.io MCP setting enabled

-Set up your MCP server
+Set up your MCP client

 Before you can use the MCP server, you’ll need to Enable MCP support for your account.
 If you haven’t done that yet, you won’t see MCP support in your personal settings.